lancehilliard/BusyLight/README.md

 ## Use Case

-You're at your desk, using one or more devices (desktop, laptop, mobile[1], etc) to perform work.
-You want to automatically indicate, to anyone nearby, to avoid interrupting you.
-BusyLight monitors your activity on your devices and lights up your [BlinkStick](https://www.blinkstick.com) automatically when you're busy.
+You're at your desk, using one or more devices (Windows desktop and/or laptop, mobile[1], etc) to perform work.
+You sometimes want to automatically signal "please don't interrupt me" to anyone nearby.
+BusyLight monitors your device activity and illuminates your [BlinkStick](https://www.blinkstick.com) during those moments.

-BusyLight was built for your [BlinkStick Square](https://www.blinkstick.com/products/blinkstick-square).
+BusyLight was built for a [BlinkStick Square](https://www.blinkstick.com/products/blinkstick-square).
 And, so far, it only tracks voice/video calls (the first two LEDs light up when software accesses[2] your microphone).
 What other BlinkStick products would you like it to support?
 What other work/activity would you like it to track?

 ## Prerequisite